commonhaus/foundation/bylaws/2-cf-membership.md

 Life happens, and we understand that.
 Members may choose to step back or retire, and we respect that decision.

 - **Voluntary Resignation:** Members can choose to retire at any time, transitioning to an emeritus or inactive role while remaining part of our community.
-- **Inactivity:** Members who are inactive for more than 12 months will transition to an inactive status.
-They can reactivate their membership by contacting the CFC.
+- **Inactivity:** Members who fail to meet the [eligibility criteria](#general-members) for 12 months will transition to an inactive status.

 Inactive members (of any type) do not have the right to vote in CFC elections and are ineligible for membership in the CFC.

+To transition from inactive to active status, a member must meet [eligibility criteria](#general-members) for active membership.

 ## Suspension and Revocation of Membership

-The CFC may suspend or revoke the membership of any member that is found to be in violation of CF policies or acting against the best interests of the CF community.
+The CFC may suspend or revoke the membership of any member that is found to be in violation of CF policies.

 - **Suspension:** The CFC may suspend a member for up to 90 days, during which the member may not participate in CF activities or vote in CFC elections.
-- **Revocation:** The CFC may act to revoke or suspend CF membership if it believes (in good faith) that the member is engaging in willful misconduct or harming the best interest of the CF and its members.
+- **Revocation:** The CFC may act to revoke or suspend CF membership if it believes (in good faith) that the member is engaging in willful misconduct.

 These situations will be recorded as violations of the [Code of Conduct][coc] and handled as per the [Code of Conduct Resolution process][coc-reports].

 The decision to revoke or suspend membership is made by a supermajority vote of the CFC.
 The member in question will be notified of the decision and the reasons for it.

 [advisory board]: ./4-cf-advisory-board.md
+[cfc]: ./3-cf-council.md
 [egc]: ./3-cf-council.md#extended-governance-committee-egc
 [coc]: ../policies/code-of-conduct.md
 [coc-reports]: ../policies/code-of-conduct.md#handling-reports-and-escalations
-[succession]: ../policies/succession-plan.md